What They Do: Optometrists diagnose and treat visual problems and manage diseases, injuries, and other disorders of the eyes.

-We have a full time permanent opportunity to join our team at our Belconnen store.
-This position will be rostered 38 hours per week with the ideal
+We have a full time permanent opportunity to join our team at our stylish Cairns Central store.
+This position will be rostered 38 hours per week with

-A key part of the role will be coaching and developing the team to ensure our customers receive a best in class service whilst focussing on exceeding
+A key part of the role will be coaching and developing the team to ensure our customers receive a best in class service whilst focusing on exceeding

 Optometrists examine the eyes and other parts of the visual system.
 They also diagnose and treat visual problems and manage diseases, injuries, and other disorders of the eyes.
 They prescribe eyeglasses or contact lenses as needed.